ruiying-ocean/cgeniepy/README.md

 This package is an interface to [cGENIE model](https://www.seao2.info/mymuffin.html).

-I try to learn and use my Python knowledge in this package, but it is inevitable that many errors may exist.
+Although there are exisiting [MATLAB codes](https://github.com/derpycode/muffinplot) to do this, I feel more comfortable when I have more freedom and control.
+So I developed this package.
+I try to use my limited Python knowledge in this package, but it is inevitable that many errors may exist.

 ## Main features 🐛